 William Peterffy - Mr. William Peterffy is the Chair of the Investment Committee of the Peterffy Foundation where he oversees its investment portfolio.
 Mr. William Peterffy joined IBG LLC in 2019 to lead its Environmental, Social and Governance (ESG) efforts.
 Mr. William Peterffy joined the Company's Board of Directors as an observer in 2019.
 Mr. William Peterffy is also a member of the Board of Trustees of the Collective Heritage Institute (commonly known as Bioneers) and focuses his efforts on sustainability issues.
 Prior to joining IBG LLC, Mr. William Peterffy worked as an investment analyst within the hedge fund industry.
-As a result of these professional and other experiences, Mr. William Peterffy possesses particular knowledge and experience in ESG issues and provides diversity of viewpoint to the Board by virtue of his experience that strengthens the Board's collective knowledge, capabilities and experience.
 Mr. William Peterffy is the son of our Chairman, Mr. Thomas Peterffy.

 Nicole Yuen - Ms. Yuen is a seasoned investment banker with more than 20 years of experience.
 Ms. Yuen most recently served as Managing Director, Head of Equities - North Asia and Vice Chairman - Greater China for Credit Suisse.
 During Ms. Yuen's 6-year tenure, she led the build-out of Credit Suisse's brokerage business in mainland China and oversaw the bank's equities business in North Asia.
-Ms. Yuen is a non-executive director of Aberdeen New Dawn Investment Trust PLC.
+Ms. Yuen is a non-executive director of Asia Dragon Trust PLC.